Mixed Reality Dev Days

 - Favorite/Register Interest before the event to easily find it later in the client.

 - Unlike other virtual meetings, AltspaceVR is an immersive environment and as such, you can block other attendees view.
-Please respect other attendees space and view to ensure everyone has a good experience.
+Respect other attendees space and view to ensure everyone has a good experience.

-- Friend everyone you want to talk to at the event, that way you can invite friends back to your AltspaceVR home to chat privately if you wish.
+- Friend everyone you want to talk to at the event.
+You can invite friends back to your AltspaceVR home to chat privately if you wish.

-- If you stand near a microphone, your voice will be broadcast to everyone at the event! so take care where you are when talking.
+- If you stand near a microphone, your voice will be broadcast to everyone at the event!
+So take care when you're talking.

 Schedule - Subject to change